librasteve/raku-Dan-Jupyter/README.md

 (you need to be p6steve to do this docker push ;-) )

 # Instructions for Jupyter Lab on AWS LightSail
-- go to AWS LightSail
-- launch a container from Docker hub
+- launch an AWS LightSail container from Docker hub
 - select ```p6steve/raku-dan:jupyter-2022.02-amd64```
+- adjust the settings per the image below (port=8888, launch.sh)
+- grab the Jupyter token from the LightSail logs
+- click the LightSail image link to open and logon

 ![image](https://raw.githubusercontent.com/p6steve/raku-Dan-Jupyter/master/Screenshot%202022-05-16%20at%2020.03.57.png)

 vvvvvvvvvv FIXME